MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 1. As a general best practice it's beneficial to stop or tear-down the VM to avoid incurring cost, if it's being used only for demo or test purposes.
 In this case, however, do NOT tear-down the VM, as it will help feed cloud security posture management data when demoing Microsoft Defender for Cloud.
 The VM will be torn down when the lab is canceled.

-#### Review

-In this demo, you showed the information and settings associated an NSG, including the process to associate an interface to the NSG, you showed the default inbound and outbound rules, and finally the steps to create a new rule.
+1. Recap what you did - you showed the information and settings associated an NSG, including the process to associate an interface to the NSG, you showed the default inbound and outbound rules, and finally the steps to create a new rule.